slsa-framework/slsa-verifier/README.md

 $ slsa-verifier <options>
 ```

-If you install the verifier to run in your CI or an environment where you will need to receive updates.
 Tools like [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates) or [renovate](https://github.com/renovatebot/renovate) use your project's go.mod to identify the version of your dependencies.
-So we encourage you to do the following to keep the verifier up-to-date:
+If you install the verifier in CI, we strongly recommend you follow the steps below to keep the verifier up-to-date:

 1. Create a tooling/slsa-verifier.go file containing the following:
 ```go
 //go:build tools